Chasing 300 FPS, for the Little Guy | Darren Choate

 The kinetic energy of this arrow is approximately 58, which fits into the standards used by many for small- and even medium-sized game, but the momentum of the arrow was at the low end, just 0.38.
 In my opinion, this arrow would be fine for hunting Western sub-species of White-tailed deer, like the Coues deer and similar-sized big game, but would not be recommended for a bruiser of a Midwestern whitetail.
 Additionally, it would make a great 3-D arrow.

-Additionally, I tested a variety of arrows at various weights, which would be more effective for Midwestern whitetails to larger big game animals, and/or to have the confidence to take a less than perfect shot.
+In addition to chasing 300 fps, I tested a variety of arrows at various weights, which would be more effective for Midwestern whitetails to larger big game animals, and/or to have the confidence to take a less than perfect shot.
 Keeping all the variables the same: draw weight, draw length, arrow spine, etc., the same length Easton Hexx arrow can be put together with different inserts to achieve different arrow weights.
 The lightest arrow weight to achieve at least 55 KE and 0.40 M is approximately 305 grains.
 In contrast, kinetic energy begins to fall off with an arrow weighing approximately 400-grains because the speed begins to fall off rapidly with the increased weight.
-Within that range, here are two alternatives for hunting arrows that optimize speed and energy for different sized big game.
+Within that range, here are two alternatives for hunting arrows that optimize speed and energy for various-sized big game.

 - Easton Hexx 480 (6.3 gpi)